theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/getting-started.md

 ### Use Xtract {{ Components }} in Workflows

+Follow the steps below to add an Xtract {{ component }} to your workflow:

 1. Drag & drop an Xtract {{ component }} from the Xtract for Alteryx toolbox into the workflow :number-1:.<br>
 ![create-extraction](assets/images/xfa/documentation/table/create-extraction.png){:class="img-responsive"}
 2. Assign an existing SAP connection :number-2:.